nawhi/nickwhite.cc-old/src/routes/blog/introduction-to-js-build-tools.md

 4. **Bundle**: link all the files needed to run the web app together - source code, images, CSS, and third-party libraries - then output them as a single file or several files linked together in a way the target browser will understand

-6. **Optimise**: Improve the performance of the bundle
+6. **Optimise**: Improve the performance of the bundle, for instance by minifying the code in it

 7. **Obfuscate**: Make it harder to reverse-engineer any IP in the bundle

 One other thing build tools do is generate **source maps**, which allow you to cross-reference errors thrown in the bundled code with the site of the error in the original source.
-I don't understand them yet so I've ignored them here.
+I don't understand them well enough to write about yet.
 Maybe there'll be another article on it soon.

 ## Examples